wreedzw/int-zipchat/README.md

 send a message with the Channel description.

-/RENAME NewDisplayName
+/RENAMEUSER NewDisplayName

-allows a Subcriber to update their display name.
+allows a Subscriber to update their display name.

+/RENAMECHANNEL NewChannelName

+allows landline owner to update the channel name.

 ### Potential Bluesteel Support